Cicko/crypto-trading-bot/README.md

-## Welcome to the react-some-component-library
+## Welcome to the react-some-component-library documentation

+	:spider_web: